News & Trending Shopping & Deals News

 Choosing a drugstore to fill your prescriptions may seem mundane, but it's a larger decision than you think.
 Even selecting a chain to shop at for miscellaneous goods can determine how much you save on everyday essentials.

-CVS, one of the biggest pharmacy chains in the U.S., is also one of the most hated by many consumers.
+CVS, one of the biggest pharmacy chains in the U.S., is also one of the most frowned upon by many consumers.
 Understaffed pharmacies and high prices are just some of the reasons people dislike the ubiquitous drugstore.

 Don’t leave money on the table — it only takes minutes to apply and it won’t impact your credit score.